tohidbinazam/dashboard/README.md

 https://doccure-dashboard.onrender.com/
 ```

-## How to run this project on local machine?
+## How to run this project on the local machine?

 `Recommended terminal: git bash`